Power play, four-goal first propel Kings past Flyers 5-3

 Bruan got his first goal of the season when his shot went off the skate of Kings’ defenseman Matt Roy and past Quick.

 Frk got his third goal in as many games 91 seconds into the third with a wrist shot on the power play.
-The Flyers closed the gap with goals by Giroux and Laughton, who returned to the lineup after missing seven games due to a groin injury.
+The Flyers closed the gap with a power-play goal by Giroux and a tip-in by Laughton, who returned to the lineup after missing seven games due to a groin injury.

 NOTES: The last time the Kings scored four goals in any period was Feb.
 5, 2019, at New Jersey. … Iafallo extended his point streak to a season-best five games.
-He has two goals and four assists during the span. … Giroux has a point in four straight games (one goal, three assists).
+He has two goals and four assists during the span. … Drew Doughty had an assist and moved to within one point of tying Rob Blake (494) for first among Kings defensemen all-time in points. … Giroux has a point in four straight games (one goal, three assists).

 UP NEXT